-The following are our core beliefs based on the foundational truths taught in the bible and the statement of the Evangelical Free Church of America.
+The following are our core beliefs based on the foundational truths taught in the Bible and the Statement of Faith of the Evangelical Free Church of America.
 All of our teaching and ministry is rooted in and flows out of these biblical doctrines.

 We believe in one God, Creator of all things, holy, infinitely perfect, and eternally existing in a loving unity of three equally divine Persons: the Father, the Son and the Holy Spirit.
 Having limitless knowledge and sovereign power, God has graciously purposed from eternity to redeem a people for Himself and to make all things new for His own glory.